On the decomposition into Discrete, type II and type III $C^*$-algebras: Two news looks of discreteness, type and type

 \begin{cor} Let $A$ be a purely infinite $C^*$-algebra.

 \smnoind (a) If $A$ is strongly Morita equivalent to a $C^*$-algebra $B$, then $B$ is of type $\ttr$.

 \smnoind (b) An essential extension of $A$ (in particular, $M(A)$) is of type $\ttr$. \end{cor}

-Notice that if $A$ and $B$ are separable $C^*$-algebras that are strongly Morita equivalent with $A$ being purely infinite, then \cite[Theorem 4.23]{KR00} implies that $B$ is also purely infinite.
-The same may be true for non-separable $C^*$-algebras but we do not find it in the literature.
+Notice that if $A$ and $B$ are strongly Morita equivalent separable $C^*$-algebras with $A$ being purely infinite, then \cite[Theorem 4.23]{KR00} implies that $B$ is also purely infinite.
+We do not know if the same is true for non-separable $C^*$-algebras.

 \begin{eg} For every non-unital $C^*$-algebra $B$, the $C^*$-algebras $M(B\otimes \mathcal{O}_\infty)$ and $M(B\otimes \mathcal{O}_2)$ are of type $\ttr$ (by Corollary \ref{cor:pure-inf}(b) and \cite[Proposition 4.5]{KR00}). \end{eg}